Nagarhole National Park:

-Nagarhole national park also known as Rajiv Gandhi National park is located in Kodagu and Mysore district of Karnataka.
-The park is part of Nilgiri Biosphere Reserve along with Mudumali National park, Silent Valley, Nagarhole, Mukruthi, Aralam national parks Wayanad, Satymangalam wild life sanctuaries Nagarhole National park is also in the consideration by UNSECO world Heritage Committee to be declared as world heritage site.
+Nagarhole national park also known as Rajiv Gandhi National Park is located in Kodagu and Mysore district of Karnataka, India.
+The park is part of Nilgiris Biosphere Reserve along with Mudumali National Park, Silent Valley, Nagarhole, Mukruthi, Aralam national parks Wayanad, Satymangalam wildlife sanctuaries Nagarhole National Park is also in the consideration by UNESCO world Heritage Committee to be declared as world heritage site.

 The park does not in any way make you disheartened for visiting.
 It’s always a treat to the eyes for the beauty of flora and fauna.
 The tourists will thoroughly enjoy the safari tour and the adjoining places of the park.
 From the wildlife sustainability point of view the park has maintained a good ratio of predator and prey.
 This helps in good balance of the food chain in the park.

 The park has different vegetations.
 They are moist deciduous forest, dry deciduous forest and sub montane swamp forests.
 The moist deciduous forest consists of mainly commercially important trees like Sandal wood, Rosewood, Teak wood and silver oak.
 The dry deciduous include Crocodile bark, Indian Kino tree, Axlewood and many more.

 The forest also has sub-montane valleys, swamp forests which have several species of the Eugenia genus.
 All through the floor of the forests one can see many plants like gooseberry, Kydiacalycina Beachwood.
 Also grown in abundance are horse nettles, tick clover and many different other species.
 It is really worth watching the flora at the park.

 The park is not just famous for its flora but also the fauna.
 Some of the rare species that are found here are Indian giant flying Squirrel, European otter, Pangolin, golden jackal, chevrotain.